oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === CWE
 <mandatory-tests--cwe>
-For each CWE it MUST be tested that the given CWE exists and is valid in the `version` provided.
-Any `id` that refers to a CWE Category or View MUST fail the test.
+For each CWE it SHALL be tested that the given CWE exists and is valid in the `version` provided.
+Any `id` that refers to a CWE Category or View SHALL fail the test.

 #quote(block: true)[
 A list of all CWE release archives is available at